stuntrally/stuntrally/data/objects/_readme 0 A.D.txt

 * If you distribute one of these files, you must release it (and any modifications you have made to it) under the CC-by-sa license.

-Some of the files in the "textures/" directory are derived from materials provided by CGTextures (http://www.cgtextures.com/).
-The original materials are the property of CGTextures or its contributors.
-Special permission has been granted by CGTextures to distribute these derived textures as CC-BY-SA.
-(This has no effect on the standard licensing of CGTextures materials, or on any other work derived from them.)

-All CGTextures materials have been altered from their original form.
-To access original super-high resolution CGTextures materials, please visit http://www.cgtextures.com/ .